Contact 1-800-466-1535 (250) 448-4670

 Is Career Training Right For You?
 Take The Free Quiz |

-To make any good meal you’ve got to have the right set of ingredients.
+To make a good meal, you need the right ingredients.

-You enter the grocery store and the stale air smacks you hard in the face.
-You start at a quick pace, weaving through shopping carts driven haphazardly by their human counterparts, aiming to purchase your desired ingredients.
+You enter the grocery store, and stale air hits you in the face.
+You move quickly through shopping carts steered haphazardly by their human counterparts, and you aim to buy your ingredients.

-The grocery store is a hub of activity.
-The fluorescent lights brighten and dull everything around you.
-There are tons of distractions in the form of snacks, bright colored food labels, and marketing gimmicks.
-They all want to make you buy more of something your hips don’t need.
+The grocery store is busy.
+Fluorescent lights brighten and dull everything around you.
+Many distractions appear as snacks, brightly colored food labels, and marketing gimmicks.
+They all try to make you buy more than you need.

-You turn swiftly to the left, eyes locking in on your favourite brand of tomato paste low on the shelf.
-You sense movement and glance up, meeting eyes with the person approaching you.
-Both of you do the little awkward side-to-side step guessing game.
-When you reach your destination, you snatch the tomato paste off the shelf.
-It clinks to the bottom of your basket, and the hunt continues.
+You turn quickly to the left and spot your favorite brand of tomato paste on a low shelf.
+You notice movement, and you glance up at the person approaching you.
+Both of you do an awkward side-to-side step.
+When you reach the shelf, you take the tomato paste.
+It lands in your basket, and the search continues.

 You fight your way through the long aisles, piling your ingredients high in your basket.
 You rush to the checkout, pay for your food, and leave the store.
 You leave feeling victorious, productive, and excited to enjoy a hard-won meal.